 Water tests are easy to do and they can quickly tell you if your home has hard water.
 All you or a plumber has to do is evaluate your home, find an area to test, test your water, wait, and compare your results.

-Once you have your results and made sure they’re accurate, what can you do with them?
+Once you have your results and make sure they’re accurate, what can you do with them?
 You can take immediate action to protect your fixtures and appliances with water filtration.

 We’ve put together different guides on your water filtration options to help you make the best decision for you.